 An Optic for Your Specific Need

 The above scenario is clearly a hypothetical situation and there are literally hundreds of factors that can play into the success of a stand.
-I wanted to provide some clear advantages some people can have by having a thermal monocular or scope.
+I wanted to provide some clear advantages some people can have by having a thermal monocular or thermal scope for coyote hunting.
 There are limitations to thermal just the same as there are with night vision.
 Thermal gives you much better detection, while night vision gives you much better identification.
 Several people, including myself, choose to run an ATN OTS Thermal monocular for detection and an ATN X-Sight 4K for ID and shooting purposes.
 Thermal allows for much faster follow up shots, while night vision allows you to maintain clear aim points and allows for precision shots.
 There are tradeoffs to everything in this sport, you just must try and decide what would best fit your need and stand requirements.

 Some people prefer bolt action rifles while others prefer semi-automatic rifles.
 You need to have the discussion with individuals whom you can trust their advice and input whenever you’re researching what your needs are and what item(s) would best fit your scenarios that you are going to encounter.
 Most of us here on the ATN Prostaff love answering some of these questions and would be more than happy to help you pick and choose exactly what it is that you’re looking for and what would best fit your needs!